Kia EV3 review

 For a few more luxuries, check out mid-spec GT-Line, which adds larger 19in alloy wheels, sportier styling, automatic flush door handles, wireless phone-charging, rear privacy glass and electrically adjustable driver lumbar support.

-The top-of-the-range EV3 GT-Line S gets all the toys, including an upgraded eight-speaker Harman Kardon stereo system, a customisable head-up display, electrically adjustable heated and ventilated front seats, heated outer rear seats and an electric tailgate.
-It’s also the one you’ll need to go for if you want the optional heat pump (for better efficiency when heating the interior).
+The top-of-the-range EV3 GT-Line S gets an upgraded eight-speaker Harman Kardon stereo system, a customisable head-up display, electrically adjustable heated and ventilated front seats, heated outer rear seats and an electric tailgate.

 The maximum charging rate varies depending on which battery you choose.
-The 58.3kWh can charge at speeds up to 102kW, matching the Kona Electric, and the 81.4kWh at up to 129kW.
-In the real world, that means charging from 10-80% in 29 and 31 minutes respectively if you use a fast enough charger.
+The 58.3kWh can charge at speeds up to 101kW, matching the Hyundai Kona Electric, and the 81.4kWh at up to 128kW.
+In the real world, that means charging from 10-80% in 29 and 31 minutes respectively if you use a fast enough public EV charger.
+That’s not bad, but the 150kW-capable Smart #1 can charge up more quickly.

 Likewise, the EV3 has yet to be tested by the safety experts at Euro NCAP.
 Even so, you can take peace of mind from the fact that every EV3 comes with automatic emergency braking (AEB), blind-spot collision avoidance, a driver attention warning system and lots of airbags.